aljazceru/discreet-log-contracts/README.md

-Discreeet log contract is an oracle contract scheme proposed by Tadge.
+Discreet log contract is an oracle contract scheme proposed by Tadge.

+A discrete log contract (DLC) is a way for two parties to enter into a contract without revealing certain information to each other or the oracle.

 ## Blog Posts